ONLY $150.00 AWAY FROM FREE SHIPPING!

 The leg extension is a strength training exercise for the quadriceps, located in the front of the upper legs.
 They are done on a leg extension machine on which you sit with a weighted pad on top of your lower legs.
 Then you use your quads to repeatedly lift your lower legs and extend your knees.

 Furthermore, leg extensions may not be as effective as other leg strengthening exercises because they work only the quads.
-Compound exercises such as squats, deadlifts, or step-ups that would work other leg muscles as well while being less stressful on your knees may be a better use of your training time.
+Compound exercises such as squats, deadlifts, or step-ups that would work other leg muscles as a unit may be a better use of your training time.

 With so much risk involved, why would anyone want to use the leg extension machine?